Ocean (Eloy album): Background

 During the album's creation, Eloy could not find an available studio for their rehearsals in Hanover, and ended up using a modified WWII shelter, with "gloomy, thick walls and musty air".
 This environment inspired them to create music with a heavier, darker tone than before.

 Jürgen Rosenthal wrote the lyrics in complete isolation, and presented them to Frank Bornemann mere minutes before he entered the studio to sing them, on the last day of the recording sessions.
 Bornemann's task was a very challenging one, and it was his first take that made it to the album.
 Looking back, Bornemann believes the songs were not fully developed before the album's release, and considers the live renditions from Reincarnation on Stage as superior to the original, showing the true greatness of the compositions.

 Artwork

-The album cover is based on Wojtek Siudmak's painting "The Tempest", a title derived from the play of the same name by William Shakespeare.
+The album cover is based on Wojciech Siudmak's painting "The Tempest", a title derived from the play of the same name by William Shakespeare.
 The painting also featured as the play's poster when it was performed at the Powszechny Theatre of Warsaw, in 1978.

 The gatefold cover of Ocean is printed vertically, in order to showcase the full painting when unfolded.
 While still folded, it must be based on its spine to display in proper orientation.